ChristianVillalba/it_career_switch/Full-Stack Engineer - Codecademy/10 - Async JavaScript and HTTP Requests/README.md

 ## General Asynchronous Programming Concepts:

 * **Synchronous Code**
-    * Executes in sequential order
+    * Executes in sequential order (Top to Bottom)
-    * It starts with the code at the top of the file and executes line by line until it gets to the end of the file
     * This behavior is known as blocking (or blocking code) since each line of code cannot execute until the previous line finishes.
 * **Asynchronous Code**
+    * Asynchronous programming is a technique that enables your program to start a potentially long-running task and still be able to be responsive to other events
+        * ather than having to wait until that task has finished
-    * For most programming languages, the ability to execute asynchronous code depends on the number of threads that an app has access to.
+    * The ability to execute asynchronous code depends on the number of threads that an app has access to.
+        * Async is multi-thread:  operations or programs can run in parallel
+        * Sync is a single-thread
     * We can think of a thread as a resource that a computer provides an app to do a task.
         * Typically one thread allows for an app to complete one task.
 * **Asynchronous Code in Web Development**